1980 San Diego Chargers season: AFC Divisional Playoffs: vs. Buffalo Bills

 The first two drives of the game ended with field goal attempts: Buffalo kicker Nick Mike-Mayer struck the upright from 44 yards, while Benirschke was successful from 22.
 The Bills then converted three 3rd downs while driving 72 yards to take the lead.
 Benirschke missed from 43 yards out, and the teams exchanged punts for the next five drives.
-On the first play after the two-minute warning, Joiner fumbled and Buffalo recovered at the San Diego 33.
+On the first play after the two-minute warning, Joiner fumbled and Buffalo recovered at the San Diego 33-yard line.
 Four plays later, Ferguson's touchdown pass gave Buffalo a 14–3 halftime lead.

 Muncie ran up the middle for 18 yards on the first play of the second half, and Fouts followed with a play action fake to Muncie and a 45-yard completion to Joiner.
 After Muncie lost two yards, Fouts and Joiner connected for the Chargers' first touchdown of the day.
-Partridge had a punt blocked soon afterwards, setting the Bills up at the Charger 38.
+Partridge had a punt blocked soon afterwards, setting the Bills up at the Charger 38-yard line.
 They reached a 3rd and 7 at the 24 before Ferguson was intercepted by Edwards.
-On the next Buffalo possession, Dean sacked Ferguson at his own 16, leading to a punt that Fuller returned to the Buffalo 49.
+On the next Buffalo possession, Dean sacked Ferguson at his own 16, leading to a punt that Fuller returned to the Buffalo 49-yard line.
 San Diego progressed to a 2nd and goal from the 1, but were pushed back 5 yards by an illegal motion penalty on Muncie and settled for a field goal.
-Fuller intercepted Ferguson with eleven minutes to play, returning the ball to the Chargers 49.
+Fuller intercepted Ferguson with eleven minutes to play, returning the ball to the Chargers 49-yard line.
 A 24-yard Jefferson catch moved San Diego into Buffalo territory, but Fouts was intercepted after his overthrown pass glanced off Ron Smith's fingertips inside the 10.
-Jones sacked Ferguson on the ensuing drive, leading to a punt that Fuller fumbled and Buffalo recovered at the Chargers 38.
+Jones sacked Ferguson on the ensuing drive, leading to a punt that Fuller fumbled and Buffalo recovered at the Chargers 38-yard line.
 The San Diego defense was able to stop Joe Cribbs for the loss of a yard on 3rd and 1, and Mike-Mayer was short on a 49-yard field goal attempt.
-San Diego reached a 3rd and 10 at midfield, from where Fouts found Smith in stride over the middle at the Buffalo 25 en route to a 50-yard game-winning touchdown with 2:08 to play.
-The Bills reached their own 48 before Edwards intercepted Ferguson and San Diego ran the clock out.
+San Diego reached a 3rd and 10 at midfield, from where Fouts found Smith in stride over the middle at the Buffalo 25-yard line en route to a 50-yard game-winning touchdown with 2:08 to play.
+The Bills reached their own 48-yard line before Edwards intercepted Ferguson and San Diego ran the clock out.

 Smith had caught 4 passes for 48 yards and no touchdowns during the regular season; he had three postseason touchdowns and only one regular season touchdown at this point in his career.
 Muncie had 80 rushing yards and 53 receiving yards on the day.
 It was the Chargers' first playoff win since the 1963 AFL Championship Game.
+Chargers go to the AFC Championship Game but lost to the eventual Super Bowl Champion Raiders 34-27.